BDC Hamburger Icon

 Examples of income vs. revenue

-Different businesses use different measurements for both revenue and net income.
-Each figure includes various factors and has a different level of relevance for a particular company based on its industry and how the business operates.
+Different businesses use various measurements for revenue and net income.
+Each figure includes several factors and is relevant to a particular company based on its industry and operations.

 Gross revenue is much more straightforward than net income.
 It’s the total amount of money a business takes in over a specific period.
 Here are some examples of gross revenue: